rayhansGit/link_station_problem/README.md

  */

 In a 2D pane there are some link stations of which the x,y coordinates and the reach will be given as input.
 On the same pane there will be a device, of which the x and y co-ordinate will also be as user input.
-Depending on the input we have to calculate the best link station depending on power.
+Depending on the input we have to calculate the best link station which has maximum power.

 *Basic note: